A Testosterone Therapy Alternative for Men with Low Testosterone Levels

 With traditional testosterone replacement therapy, the brain (hypothalamus and pituitary) gets the message that there is plenty of testosterone being made in the testes, so much so that it doesn’t need to make anymore.
 Subsequently, the pituitary stops producing LH, and the natural production of testosterone (and sperm) in the testes ceases, which is why traditional testosterone replacement results in testicular shrinkage and low sperm count…a man’s testosterone and sperm manufacturing plant is essentially shut off.

-Clomiphene citrate and/or HCG do not turn off the testosterone manufacturing plant but rather turn it back on or reboot it.
+Clomiphene citrate (CC) and/or HCG do not turn off the testosterone manufacturing plant but rather turn it back on or reboot it.
 While some hypogonadal men require continuous use of clomiphene, for others it can be used for a 3-6 month time period and then discontinued.
 And, the checks and balances system is not interrupted, so there aren’t the testosterone replacement side-effects which occur due to intentional or unintentional testosterone overdosing.
 Most interestingly, although it used to be thought that clomiphene and/or HCG only worked on young men, in the past decade or so it has been used effectively in older men too.

 1. Clomiphene citrate stimulates the body’s own production of testosterone